 Page

 CHAPTER - 1 Role of the Supervisor

 - Supervisor's position in the census organisation 1

 - Main task of the Supervisors 1

 - Need to master the Enumerator's Manual 1

-1998 General Population Census of Cambodia

-- Organisation Chart 2
+- 2008 General Population Census of Cambodia Organisation Chart 2

 - You must command the confidence of your Enumerators 3

 - Whom to contact in case of difficulties?
 3

-- Co-operation with Enumerators 3

 - Enumeration period and working hours 3

 - Replacement of Inefficient Enumerators 4

+-

 CHAPTER - 2 Supervisor's Duties Before the Census

 - Training Enumerators 5

 - Conversion table for age 5

-- Make sure that Enumerators know the boundaries of their EAs 5
+- Update village map and make sure that Enumerators know the 5

+boundaries of their EAs

 - Enumerator with smaller EA to assist in larger EA 6

 - How to allocate one EA to two Enumerators when the necessity 6

+arises -

-arises - Preparation of itinerary 8
+- Preparation of itinerary 8

 - Ensure that each Enumerator has a complete list of institutions 8

-and locations of Homeless Households
+and locations of Homeless Households -

 - Seek the cooperation of Village Chief 8

 - Materials you will receive before the census and their distribution 9

+-

 CHAPTER - 3 Duties During Enumeration

 - Always keep in touch with your Enumerators 10

 - Maintain effective control over Enumeration 10

 - Observation and Field Review Procedures 10

 - Coverage check 11

 - Checking of entries in the questionnaire 11

 - How to deal with difficult cases?
-11
+12

 - Non-Co-operative Respondents 12

 - New Village/Settlement 13

 - Locked buildings 13

 - Reserve stock of questionnaires 14

-- Taking over filled-in Census Questionnaires and other materials from each Enumerator and final check of filled in schedules 14
+- Taking over filled-in Census Questionnaires and other materials 14

+from each Enumerator and final check of filled in schedules

 - Supervisor's Summary 15

 - Handing over records to CCO 15

+10

-APPENDIX I Supervisor's Summary 16
+APPENDIX 1 Form 5 Supervisor's Summary 17

+APPENDIX 2 Form 5-A Progress Report of Enumeration (to be prepared 18

+by supervisor) -